RoninDojo/RoninDojo/Manjaro Minimal Installation.md

           Restart the SSH service

-## Useful commands
+## Useful Commands
-Now that you have Manjaro Minimal setup your ready to begin the Ronin/Dojo install process.
+Now Manjaro Minimal is setup, you are ready to begin the Ronin/Dojo install process.
 Your going to need a few commands off the bat to get you going.
 I'll cover a couple below and add a link to the Pacman/Rosetta wiki.

 * To install a new package:
- pacman -S < package >
+`pacman -S < package >`

 * To search a package name:
- pacman -Ss < search >
+`pacman -Ss < search >`

 * To update the system:
- pacman -Syu
+`pacman -Syu`

-## Find your Raspberry Pi IP Address:
+## Find Device's IP Address:

-* ifconfig is not available by default, you need to install it with: pacman -S net-tools
+* ifconfig is not available by default, you need to install it with:
+`pacman -S net-tools`

-* Now you can use it: ifconfig
+* Now you can use it by typing:
+`ifconfig`

 For more commands reference:
 [ArchLinux Pacman/Rosetta](https://wiki.archlinux.org/index.php/Pacman/Rosetta)